How Does Grade of Execution (GOE) Work in Figure Skating?

 | +4 | +40% | Excellent execution with outstanding qualities |

-| +5 | +50% | Exceptional, virtually flawless execution |
+| +5 | +50% | Exceptional execution with no visible errors |

 Every recognized figure skating element has a base value set by the ISU in its Scale of Values.
 The base value reflects the inherent difficulty of the element before any quality adjustment.
 Below are base values for common jump elements under the ISU Scale of Values for the 2024-2025 season.